Turkish president says he will support Finland's NATO bid - ExBulletin

 Turkish president says he will support Finland’s NATO bid

-ISTANBUL (AP) Turkish President Recep Tayyip Erdogan said on Friday his government would move forward with ratifying Finland’s NATO bidpaving the way for the country to join the military bloc ahead of Sweden.
+Turkish President Recep Tayyip Erdogan said on Friday his government would move forward with ratifying Finland’s NATO bid, paving the way for the country to join the military bloc ahead of Sweden.

+- Finland and Sweden applied for NATO membership 10 months ago following Russia’s invasion of Ukraine, abandoning decades of non-alignment

+- Erdogan suggested on Wednesday that his country could accept Finland’s membership after Niinisto’s trip

 The breakthrough came as Finnish President Sauli Niinisto was in Ankara to meet Erdogan.
-Finland and Sweden applied for NATO membership 10 months ago following Russia’s invasion of Ukraine, abandoning decades of non-alignment t.
+Finland and Sweden applied to join NATO 10 months ago following Russia’s invasion of Ukraine, abandoning decades of non-alignment.

-NATO requires the unanimous approval of its 30 existing members to expand, and Turkey and Hungary are the only countries that have not yet ratified the candidacies of the Nordic nations.
+NATO needs the unanimous approval of its existing 30 members to expand, and Turkey and Hungary are the only countries that have yet to ratify the Nordic countries’ offers.
 The Turkish government has accused Sweden and Finland of being too soft on groups it considers terrorist organizations, but expressed more reservations about Sweden.

-Regarding the fulfillment of its commitments in the trilateral memorandum of understanding, we have seen that Finland has taken genuine and concrete measures, Erdogan said during a press conference in Ankara following his meeting with Niinisto.
+“As far as honoring its commitments in the trilateral memorandum of understanding is concerned, we have seen that Finland has taken genuine and concrete steps,” Erdogan told a news conference in Ankara after his meeting with Niinisto. .

 With Erdogan’s agreement, Finland’s candidacy can now be submitted to the Turkish parliament, where the president’s party and its allies hold the majority.
 Ratification is expected before Turkey holds its presidential and legislative elections scheduled for May 14.

-Commenting on Turkey’s willingness to consider ratifying Sweden’s NATO membership, Erdogan said it would depend on strong steps Sweden takes.
+Commenting on Turkey’s willingness to consider ratifying Sweden’s NATO membership, Erdogan said it would “depend on the strong steps Sweden takes”.

 Turkey, Finland and Sweden signed a memorandum of understanding in June last year to resolve disputes over Nordic states joining.